tipishev/python_debugging_workshop/README.md

 * incremental introduction to aliases
 * `alias n next ;; list` -> `unalias n`
 * even if you cannot write to `.pdbrc`, keep your local config up-to-date and paste the aliases file in remote Pdb-shells, after all it's just a list of legal debugger commands.

-### Postmortem

-* Source Code 2011 movie
-* "I wish I was there when it happened!"
-* since it's postmortem, cannot follow the control, just observe the state at the moment of crash.
-* multiple ways to start
-  - `python -m pdb|ipdb|pudb play.py arg1 arg2` and crash
-  - `import *db; *db.pm()` in interactive shell.
-Will use `sys.last_traceback` for examination
-  - `%debug` in iPython
-* when a long-running script crashes in your shell, type `%debug` and walk up the stack and see what happened.
-It may give insights on what was the error about.
-Not so long ago, I was fetching events from our partner and ran postmortem on a failed script, it showed me the exact URL on which the connection was reset, so I could continue from that exact spot.

 ### strace?